fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/reward-fee-distribution.md

 3. The Initiator Rewards Pool starts with a capacity of $$P$$ tokens, where $$P = 40,000,000$$ $POLN.
 4. The reward $$R$$ given to a project, which varies based on the project's duration.

-### Step 1: Demonstrate that the number of projects is a constant in each halving cycle
+### The number of projects is a constant in each halving cycle

 Initially:
 - Pool = $$P$$